Lease Commercial Space

-Looking for the right office space for your medical practice is an important decision and not one to be made lightly.
+Looking for the right medical office space lease for your medical practice is an important decision and not one to be made lightly.
 So where are you supposed to start?

 Pick a location and sign a lease, right?
 Not so fast – If you want a good lease for your medical practice, getting through the signing process may not be as easy as it seems.